 Russia suspends peace negotiations with Japan due to sanctions imposed by the war in Ukraine | From the Kremlin they lamented the “anti-Russian course” that Japan took in recent days

-Russia announced the suspension of peace negotiations with Japanwhich it had maintained for territorial reasons since the end of the Second World War, after the sanctions imposed by Tokyo and as a result of what the Kremlin described as an “unfriendly position” in the face of the conflict in Ukraine.
+Russia announced the suspension of peace negotiations with Japanwhich it had maintained for territorial reasons since the end of the Second World War, following the sanctions imposed by Tokyo and as a result of what the Kremlin described as an “unfriendly position” in the face of the conflict in Ukraine.
 Japan has joined Western powers in recent weeks in imposing tough economic sanctions on Moscow for its offensive in Ukraine launched on February 24.
-The war could modify the Japanese defense strategy in the face of Chinese regional ambitions and open a door to those who ask for more military spending in the country, according to analysts.
+The war might modify the Japanese defense strategy in the face of Chinese regional ambitions and open a door to those who ask for more military spending in the country, according to analysts.

 Japan’s “anti-Russian” course

 “Russia has no intention, under the current circumstances, to continue negotiations with Japan on a peace treaty”the Russian Foreign Ministry said in a statement.
-For the Kremlin it is “impossible to talk about the signing of a fundamental document on bilateral relations with a state that has an openly unfriendly position and seeks to harm the interests” of Russia.
+For the Kremlin it is “impossible to talk regarding the signing of a fundamental document on bilateral relations with a state that has an openly unfriendly position and seeks to harm the interests” of Russia.

 Russia has announced that it will block Japan’s designation as a partner in the Black Sea Economic Cooperation Organization, a structure created in the early 1990s to boost economic cooperation among Black Sea countries.
 From the Kremlin they lamented the “anti-Russian course” that Japan took in recent days and expressed disappointment that the Asian country has abandoned the development of “mutually beneficial cooperation and good neighborliness.”